schneems/schneems/_posts/2021-01-13-migrating-a-ruby-library-from-travisci-to-circleci.md

 About the time Brad was setting up Jenkins, waves were being made about a hot new startup called TravisCI.
 It had a slick interface and unbelievably was all open source.
 I don't remember if we ever transitioned over to using a CI provider at Gowalla.
 Still, I've come to rely on having a managed CI provider as an integral part of my software development practices over the years.

 As Travis is shutting down their TravisCI.org, it feels like it's the marker of an end of an era.
 It felt a golden age filled with promise and hope for collaboration between open source and private companies.
 The "free" offering felt less like a marketing gimmick and more like a bold declaration, that a company could make money, open source it's own software, and support the community all at the same time.
-I mourn that
+I mourn that.

 ## Why CircleCI?